eigerco/move-mutation-tools/README.md

 ## Overview

 **Mutation testing** with Move offers a glimpse into how we can bolster the robustness of smart contract specifications, increasing overall assurance for developers working on the Aptos blockchain.
-Mutation testing introduces deliberate errors (mutations) to source code to test the quality of existing tests.
+Mutation testing introduces deliberate faults (mutants) to source code to test the quality of existing tests.
 It's a robust method to identify blind spots that traditional coverage tools might miss.
 To address this, in this repo we are providing three tools, to help developers identify and eliminate potential weak spots in their tests and code's specifications.

-[**`move-mutator`**](move-mutator/README.md) is a tool that mutates Move source code.
-Every modification / mutation is called a mutant.

 [**`move-mutation-test`**](move-mutation-test/README.md) is a tool used to test the quality of the test suite and the source code.
 How it works:
 1. Runs tests on the original source code to ensure the original tests are valid.
-2. Internally runs the _Move Mutator_ tool to generate mutants.
+2. Internally runs the [**`move-mutator`**](move-mutator/README.md) tool to generate mutants.
 3. Runs the tests for all mutants to check if the mutants are killed by the original test suite.

 If the mutants are not killed, it might indicate the quality of the test suite could be improved, or in some rare cases, it might indicate an error in the original source code.